-5.7 Running the AXIS110
+5.7 Running the AXIS110J

-The software is started with the command "a110"
+The software is started with a click on the icon A110J.

 With exception of first time running, the AXIS110 comes up after opening screen to its Control Panel, showing the standard default setup.
-This setup can be changed by running the configuration module through the <F3> key on yhe Control Panel.
+This setup can be changed by running the configuration module through the <3> key on yhe Control Panel.